jina-ai/clip-as-service/docs/user-guides/client.md

 This feature uses [DocArray](https://docarray.jina.ai), which is installed together with `clip_client` as an upstream dependency.
 You do not need to install DocArray separately.
 ```

-If auto-detection on a list of raw string is too "sci-fi" to you, then you may use `docarray.Document` to make the input more explicit and organized. `Document` can be used as a container to easily represent a sentence or an image.
+If auto-detection on a list of raw string is too 'sci-fi' to you, then you may use `docarray.Document` to make the input more explicit and organized. `Document` can be used as a container to easily represent a sentence or an image.

 - Input: each `Document` must be filled with `.text` or `.uri` or `.blob` or `.tensor` attribute.
   - `Document` filled with `.text` is considered as sentence;